× Expanded figure

 Public Access Scope

 • Public test split: released for benchmarking and submission preparation.
-Answers not publicly released, to support fair evaluation and prevent label leakage.
+Official test answers and private rationale annotations are not publicly released.

-• The dataset is intended for research purposes in multimodal reasoning, egocentric video understanding, grounded QA, and evidence-aware evaluation.
+• EgoCoT-Bench is intended for research and non-commercial use in multimodal reasoning, egocentric video understanding, grounded QA, and evidence-aware evaluation.

-• Users should not misrepresent benchmark annotations as real-world safety guarantees or deploy derived systems in high-stakes settings without additional validation.
+• Users should not interpret benchmark performance as a real-world safety guarantee without additional validation.

-• If you build upon EgoCoT-Bench, please cite the paper and link to the official dataset repository.
+• If you build upon EgoCoT-Bench, please cite the paper, link to the official dataset repository, and cite the relevant source video datasets.

 Citation and Contact